64kramsystem/saveriomiroddi.github.io/_posts/2020-03-10-An-introduction-to-functional-indexes-in-mysql-8.0-and-their-gotchas.md

 All in all, I'm not 100% bought into functional indexes (as opposed to indexed generated columns); I'll elaborate on this over the course of the article.

-As a natural fit, generated columns are included in the article; additionally, some constructs are built on top of [my previous article]({% post_url _posts/2020-03-09-Generating-sequences-ranges-via-mysql-8.0-ctes %}), in relation to the subject of CTEs.
+As a natural fit, generated columns are included in the article; additionally, some constructs build on [my previous article]({% post_url _posts/2020-03-09-Generating-sequences-ranges-via-mysql-8.0-ctes %}), in relation to the subject of CTEs.

 *Updated on 12/Mar/2020: Found another bug.*